Bachelor party: Canada

 Canadian stag nights may extend into weekend affairs, sometimes involving travel to a cottage or cities around Canada, and occasionally Las Vegas as well.
 As in South Africa, the itinerary of a stag event is frequently kept hidden from the groom-to-be.
 The Australian terminology 'buck' rather than 'stag' is sometimes used.

 In the province of Manitoba particularly, a "social" is often held rather than a stag and doe, in which the public are invited to attend a large evening party at a rented pub or event venue.
 Tickets are sold at the door or online, there is usually a cash bar and silent auction, and a traditional buffet of regional snack foods known as a 'midnight lunch' will be served throughout the evening.

-Francosphere
+Francophonie

 In France and in many French-speaking regions such as Quebec, the bachelor party is called enterrement de vie de garçon, which literally means "(the) burial of the life as a boy" or "burial/funeral of the life as a bachelor".
 For women it is enterrement de vie de jeune fille, translated as "burial/funeral of the life as a young girl/maiden".
 Bachelor parties were known as early as the 1830s, when in the Charpennes neighborhood of Lyon groups of young men would dine at the restaurant of La Mere Brigousse on her famous dish of enormous dumplings les tétons de Vénus (Venus's breasts).